SoftwareDesignLab/SBOM-Plugfest/README.md

   - SWIDs
 - Summarizes the report in a Unix-diff-like print

-## Metrics
+## Quality Assurance
-- Appropriate Amount Test
+- Actionable Test
-  - Checks to ensure that each attribute within an SBOM does not exceed the maximum line length in Java
+  - Tests fields to ensure data contained is usable.
 - Completeness Test
   - Checks to make sure components have a name, publisher, version
   - Checks if attributes are formatted correctly and checks CPE and PURL formatting
-- Timeliness Test
+- Data Verification Test
   - Uses PURLs to search for information about the package using package manager APIs
   - Confirms that name and publisher match resource
   - Also checks to see if the assigned version number exists in resource